-Peter Elliott is a 25 year old landscape and travel photographer from the South Coast of England.
-Driven by exploring new places and meeting new people, he loves to capture authentic moments as he travels, and to share his experiences with others.
+Pete Elliott is a freelance landscape and travel photographer from the South Coast of England.
+Driven by exploring new places and meeting new people, he loves to capture authentic moments as he travels and to share his experiences with others.

-He shoots with the FUJIFILM X-T3 and has a range of XF lenses in his collection.
+He shoots with the FUJIFILM X-T4 and has a range of XF lenses in his collection.
 He has been using the X Series since he started his photography journey a little over a year ago.
-The XF16mmF1.4 is his primary lens for landscapes, accompany this with the XF35mmF2 lens which is his go to lens for travel due to its size and sharpness.
-Finally, he uses the XF55-200mmF3.5 telescopic lens for all his zoom needs.
+The XF16mmF1.4 is his primary lens for landscapes, paired with the XF35mmF2 lens for its size and sharpness.
+For travel photography, he finds his best work is when he is accompanied with the XF18-55F2.8-4 and the XF23mmF1.4 and the XF50-140mmF2.8.

 He is always planning the next trip and travelling all over the world has allowed Pete to diversify his experience in photography.
 He loves exploring mountain landscapes in winter or summer, as he loves to escape city life.
 “There is nothing better than being rewarded for your 4am alarm, or 15km hike with some good scenery or incredible conditions.”